 FSH stimulates the ovary to release estrogen, which stimulates endometrial thickening.

 Both estrogen and progesterone together stimulate further thickening of the endometrium.
-If fertilization does not happen, progesterone and estrogen level drops, the endometrium fragments sheds and a woman get her period.
+If fertilization does not happen, then progesterone and estrogen levels drop, the endometrium fragments shed and a woman gets her period.